ClickHouse/ClickHouse/docs/en/operations/storing-data.md

 -   `type` — `encrypted`.
 Otherwise the encrypted disk is not created.
 -   `disk` — Type of disk for data storage.
 -   `key` — The key for encryption and decryption.
 Type: [Uint64](../sql-reference/data-types/int-uint.md).
 You can use `key_hex` parameter to encrypt in hexadecimal form.
-    You can specify multiple keys using the `id` attribute (see example below).
+    You can specify multiple keys using the `id` attribute (see example above).

 Optional parameters: